+Late exam will not be accepted and the exam grade will be zero.
 Late assignments will be accepted without penalty if prior arrangements have been made or there is some sort of legitimate emergency (at my discretion).
 If you must be absent from an exam, contact me ASAP to see if alternative accommodations can be made.
 Note that all exams have been scheduled ahead of time (see the Class Schedule and List of Topics).